Palmqvist91/jira-cli-assistant/README.md

 ## Usage

-After installation, you can use the following commands:
+After installation, you can use the following commands:<br>
 (for more info and useful flags use `jira help`)

 - **Configure Jira**: